zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 The `DeployedModel` represents a GenAI model that can be invoked by the Mendix app.
 It contains a display name and a technical name/identifier.
 It also contains the name of the microflow to be executed for the specified model and other information relevant to connect to a model.
 The creation of Deployed Models are handled by the connectors itself (see their specializations) where admins can configure those at runtime.

-The `DeployedModel` entity replaces the capabilities that were coverd by the `Connection` entity in earlier versions of GenAI Commons.
+The `DeployedModel` entity replaces the capabilities that were coverd by the `Connection` entity for model invokations in earlier versions of GenAI Commons.
+For knowledge base interactions, the `Connection` entity is still used.

 | Attribute | Description |
 | --- | --- |